The purebred Poodle and Japanese Chin make up the lovable ball of fur known as the Poochin.

 Due to its high intelligence, the Poochin is a very fast learner which is why it will hardly ever face any problems in training.

-Furthermore, the Poochin is a very alert dog which will listen attentively to your commands.
+Furthermore, the Poochin is a very alert dog that will listen attentively to your commands.

 This means that it can learn without any pressure or punishment from you.
 Moreover, this dog does not take well to being dealt with roughly.